shenef/Boktai-Speedrunning/src/zoktai/any.md

 In the remaining basement rooms, use ![][icon_flame] Flame with ![][icon_gladius] Sword to light torches and ![][icon_club] Club to activate levers.

-Push the Blocks as shown here, then touch the lamp:
+Push the blocks as shown here, then touch the lamp:
 ![](./assets/images/basement_puzzle.webp)

 After leaving the basement, put all stat points into STRG.